StarMapBlock/node-ethash/README.md

-# node-ethash
+# node-ethash Power By StarMap

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-Native node bindings for [Ethash cpp implementation](https://github.com/ethereum/ethash).
+Native node bindings for [Etchash cpp implementation](https://github.com/ethereum/ethash).
 This library is experimental. **Use at your own risk**.
-Currently working on **Linux only**.
-Tested on node v5.10.1.
+Currently working on **Linux only (Tested 20.04Ubuntu)**.
+Tested on node v10.24.1 and npm v6.14.12

 For details on this project, please see the Ethereum wiki (https://github.com/ethereum/wiki/wiki/Ethash) and ethereumjs/ethashjs (https://github.com/ethereumjs/ethashjs).